Corporate Finance Program

 In addition to the courses required by the Department of Finance, the following elective courses are required to receive this certificate:

-- Introduction to Corporate Finance (Boot Camp)
+- Success Factors in Corporate Finance (Boot Camp)

 - Finance info sessions from company sponsors